|

 shio (salt) ❖ Salt is sometimes placed outside homes and businesses in little piles

-i.mi (taboo, purification, avoid) ❖ Abstinence, or the avoidance of that which is magakoto (abnormal), tsumi (imperfect) and kegare (polluted), and the removal of those states
+(taboo, purification, avoid) ❖ Abstinence, or the avoidance of that which is magakoto, tsumi and kegare, and the removal of those states

 sai (purification, avoid)